pixxet/Bootstrap-4-RTL-Support/README.md

 ## Right to left support

-For adding a right to left support just change the definition of the variable $rtl to true in the file (`_custom.scss"`) re-compile and that's it. your framework is now supporting right to left directions.
+For adding a right to left support just change the definition of the variable $rtl to true in the file (`_custom.scss`) re-compile and that's it. your framework is now supporting right to left directions.

 ## Bugs and feature requests